Falafel Wraps

 Thin Pita Yasmeen, Maureen Abood

-When the falafel recipe was in testing for the book, my trusty testers (thank you, again and again!) kept telling me the recipe wasn’t working out.
+When the falafel recipe was in testing for the book, my trusty testers (thank you, again and again!) kept telling me the recipe wasnโ€™t working out.
 Turned out their fava beans were not the big white peeled beans, but the dark ones with the skins on.
-Those are more readily available but they don’t work here.
+Those are more readily available but they donโ€™t work here.

 Fresh Herb Falafel, Maureen Abood

-So the peeled fava beans for the shop, for you, in hopes you’ll discover how good (not to mention how healthy, despite the frying) homemade, fresh herb falafel is.
+So the peeled fava beans for the falafel, in hopes youโ€™ll discover how good (not to mention how healthy, despite the frying) homemade, fresh herb falafel is this way, on its own or in a wrap (try wrapping falafel waffles!) or in falafel bowls.
 Just like we did.

-Fresh Herb Falafel Pita Wrap
+Fresh Herb Falafel Wrap cut in half on a blue plate

 Ingredients